 SDN primarily works on how a device should operate.
 On the other hand, IBN works on how to achieve the service request — intent by automatically identifying resources and configuring them.

 Since the IBNS is not a proven technology, there are a lot of challenges that might be encountered when employing it.
 Some of them are:

-The IBNS is not mainstream as of 2020.
-It is still in its early stages of development.
-However, you can make your IT infrastructure more agile starting today with ManageEngine OpManager.
+The IBNS is gaining traction in the networking industry and hence make your IT infrastructure more agile starting today with ManageEngine OpManager.